Listen to the automated AI version of this article here:

-THC products available in NZ
+What THC products are available in NZ?

-Where to buy THC products
+Where can I buy THC products?

-Why should you use THC?
+Who should use THC?

 THC can (and has!) been used for many different health concerns.
 While some people remain sceptical about THC because it is still a relatively new research area, cannabis-based infusions have been around for centuries!

-Cannabinoids like THC have been known for their relaxing and anxiety-reducing properties.
+Cannabinoids like THC have been known for their relaxing and possible anxiety-reducing properties.
 Its sedative-like effects make it a good option around bedtime for soothing a busy mind or any additional stress you may be facing.